antonkirk/2023-dtu-deep-learning-project/README.md

-# rag-frontend
+# 2023-dtu-deep-learning-project
-A simple Streamlit front-end for a LangChain RAG.
+Group project in Fall course "Deep Learning" at DTU.
+Consists of a simple Streamlit front-end for Langchain RAG for a teaching-learning system.